lggian/anluong.graduation-thesis-project/README.md

 # Graduation-Thesis-Project

-This repo maintains my and my partner's graduation thesis project.
-We have passed with 8.5/10 a.k.a 4.0/4.0, about "Text Detection in Images Using Machine Learning Methods"
+This repo is my and my partner’s graduation thesis project.
+We have passed with 8.5/10 a.k.a 4.0/4.0, maintaining about “Text Detection in Images Using Machine Learning Methods.”

 Description details have been written in the final-thesis-article.pdf

--> This repo using Colab Notebook form Google, so there were some details will wrong!
+-> This repo is using Colab Notebook from Google, so there were some details wrong if you are using Visual Studio Code!

 -------------------------------------------------------------------------------------------------------------------
 How to run this code: